Composer¶

 docker exec -it -u www-data farmos_www_1 composer

-For example, the following will run the composer help
+For example, the following will run the composer help command:

 docker exec -it -u www-data farmos_www_1 composer help'

-is run, it will replace the
+Warning: If composer update farmos/farmos is run, it will replace the

-Git repository in web/profiles/farm
+Git repository in web/profiles/farm, discarding all

 changes/branches/remotes/etc.